in Puerto Rico, USA

 Have the number of hospitals in Puerto Rico increased or decreased compared to the previous year?

-The number of hospitals with a two star rating is constant in Puerto Rico.
-There are 2 more hospitals with a two star rating in Puerto Rico than the previous year.
+The number of hospitals with a 2 star rating has remained the same in Puerto Rico.
+There are 2 more hospitals with a two star rating which is higher than the previous year in Puerto Rico.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.